CompImg/LST-AI/README.md

 pip install -e .
 ```

-That pulls in `torch`, `picsl-greedy` and `hd-bet`.
+That pulls in `torch`, `picsl-greedy`, `hd-bet` and FastSurfer, which every mode except
+`--segment_only` needs to annotate lesions — see [Lesion annotation with
+FastSurfer](#lesion-annotation-with-fastsurfer).
 The model bundle and atlas are
 downloaded automatically on first run.
-It does *not* pull in FastSurfer, which a default
-run needs to annotate lesions — see [Lesion annotation with
-FastSurfer](#lesion-annotation-with-fastsurfer).
-The Docker image ships it; pip does not.
+Nothing else has to be set up by hand.

 **On linux/arm64**, `picsl-greedy` has no wheel on PyPI (Kitware publishes the VTK
 wheel-SDK for x86_64 only, so greedy has to build VTK from source).
 Until aarch64 wheels